Table of Contents

 - Examination date: for some types of studies, their timing may have a significant impact on the results obtained;

 - Non-response rate: if for some reason the respondents were unable to answer a selected question extremely often, it is worth taking a closer look at its content.
 This will make it possible for you to avoid similar cases in the future, when a part of your survey becomes useless.

 3. Survey results

-The results of the study and their presentation is one of the simpler activities, but at this stage it is also worth remembering about good practices:
+The results of the study and their presentation are one of the simpler activities, but at this stage, it is also worth remembering about good practices:

 - Objectivism – the presentation of the survey results should be limited to the most reliable description of the objectively collected data.
 So at this stage, avoid expressing your own judgments;

 - Details – if the structure of answers to a given question differs between the groups of respondents (e.g. due to gender), it is worth presenting both the total and partial results for each of the groups mentioned.
 This way, you can be sure that you have not omitted any relevant information or relationships in your report;

 - Transparency – even the most valuable data may go unnoticed if you present it in an unreadable way.
 It is worth investing additional time in the graphics of the report – various charts provide invaluable help in presenting even seemingly not particularly interesting data.